MIC-DKFZ/generalized_yolov5/evaluations/Node21/README.md

 Next we want to preprocess the dataset and bring it into YOLOv5 format, while keeping the non-natural image intensity scale.
 Optionally we can convert the dataset into the natural image scale of [0,255] as well.

 - Navigate to the detection directory: `cd detection`
-- Adjust the parameters `metadata_path`, `img_load_dir`, `save_dir` and `cv_folds` in `datasets/Node21/dataset_conversion/yolov5_convert_config_medical.yaml`
+- Adjust the parameters `metadata_path`, `img_load_dir`, `save_dir` and `cv_folds` in `evaluations/Node21/dataset_conversion/yolov5_convert_config_non_natural.yaml`
   - `metadata_path`: Absolute path to `metadata.csv `
   - `img_load_dir`: Absolute path to `proccessed_data/images`
   - `save_dir`: Absolute path to the target folder
   - `cv_folds`: Number of folds for the cross-validation
-- (Optional): Do the same for `datasets/Node21/dataset_conversion/yolov5_convert_config_natural.yaml` too
+- (Optional): Do the same for `evaluations/Node21/dataset_conversion/yolov5_convert_config_natural.yaml` too
-- Preprocess the dataset, while keeping the non-natural image intensity scale: `python yolov5/data/preprocess/dataset_preprocess.py -c datasets/Node21/dataset_conversion/yolov5_convert_config.yaml`
+- Preprocess the dataset, while keeping the non-natural image intensity scale: `python yolov5/data/preprocess/dataset_preprocess.py -c evaluations/Node21/dataset_conversion/yolov5_convert_config_non_natural.yaml`
-- (Optional): Preprocess the dataset, while converting to natural intensity scale: `python yolov5/data/preprocess/dataset_preprocess.py -c datasets/Node21/dataset_conversion/yolov5_convert_config_255.yaml`
+- (Optional): Preprocess the dataset, while converting to natural intensity scale: `python yolov5/data/preprocess/dataset_preprocess.py -c evaluations/Node21/dataset_conversion/yolov5_convert_config_natural.yaml`

 ## YOLOv5 - Training

 Training on the preprocessed Node21 dataset can be started with the train.py.
 It is important to note that some hyperparameters are set in the run command, while some are set in the hyperparameter configuration file.
+The parameters in the hyperparameter configuration file are usually not changed.
+Hence, only the parameters that change more frequently are used as arguments when starting the training.

 Example command:

-`python train.py --patience 0 --data /path/to/data.yaml --hyp data/hyps/hyp.scratch-high.yaml --project /path/to/experiment/folder/ --epochs 500 --img 512 --batch 16 --weights yolov5m.pt --name experiment_name`
+`python train.py --name experiment_name --data /path/to/data.yaml --hyp data/hyps/hyp.scratch-high.yaml --project /path/to/experiment/folder/ --epochs 500 --img 512 --batch 16 --patience 0 --weights yolov5m.pt`

+Relevant arguments:
+- name: The name of the experiment.
+- data: The absolute or relative path to the dataset YAML.
+- hyp: The absolute or relative path to the hyperparameter YAML.
+- project: The absolute or relative path to the target experiment/project folder used for saving.
+- epochs: The number of training epochs.
+- img: The used image size.
+Images are always resized to the same size, so only one value is required.
+- batch: The batch size.
+- patience: The patience of how many epochs training should stop without an improvement.
+Setting this argument to zero disables the patience.
+- weights: The pretrained weights that should be used for initialization.

 Example hyperparameter configuration file: